induviduality/statify/README.md

 **Check out the live app at: https://stat-ify.web.app**

-[Requires Credentials Registered with Spotify API, DM for test account credentials, or run it locally]
+[Requires Credentials Registered with Spotify API, DM for test account credentials, or run it locally with your own account!]

 #### Documentation available at: **[Statify - Complete Documentation](https://induja.gitbook.io/statify)**